SafeMoon Hits Market Capitalization of $2.80 Million (SAFEMOON)

 Buying and Selling SafeMoon

-It is usually not currently possible to buy alternative cryptocurrencies such as SafeMoon directly using U.S. dollars.
-Investors seeking to trade SafeMoon should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SafeMoon using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as SafeMoon directly using US dollars.
+Investors seeking to trade SafeMoon should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SafeMoon using one of the exchanges listed above.

 Receive News & Updates for SafeMoon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SafeMoon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.